Kenwood: Star Parties and Walking to Pluto at Ferguson Observatory

 One of the western USA's largest observatories completely dedicated to public viewing and education, Robert Ferguson Observatory is located within Sugarloaf Ridge State Park.
 Surrounded by a protective ring of hills that decrease light pollution from surrounding cities, Ferguson provides the perfect place to observe the stars and - given the range of telescopic power found here - a good deal more.

-In early 2016, the previous 24” telescope was replaced by a 40” telescope designed and built by a team of observatory volunteers.
+- A 40' reflecting telescope designed and built by a team of observatory volunteers.
 This is the largest publicly-accessible optical telescope in California.
 Mounted on the side is an 8-inch reflecting spotting scope that also functions for observing.
 The 40-inch telescope rests on an alt-azimuth mounting with a computer drive integrated with planetarium software so the operator can choose a target and command the telescope to that point in the sky.

 - A two-meter-long refractor telescope with a spotting scope and a Telrad finder attached to its side.